-The Company’s business is subject to a number of potential risks and uncertainties, including those listed on page 13 of its 2017 Annual Report.
+The Company’s business is subject to a number of potential risks and uncertainties, including those listed on pages 18-19 of its 2018 Annual Report.
 The occurrence of any of these risks may materially and adversely affect the Company’s business, financial condition, results of operations and future prospects.
 The Company manages and mitigates these risks by executing its strategy and operational plans.

 The Company seeks to maintain a regular dialogue with both existing and potential new shareholders in order to communicate the Company’s strategy and progress and to understand the needs and expectations of shareholders.